shoplineapp/go-app/plugins/opentelemetry/README.md

 # Newrelic

-The base framework on Newrelic agent, build tags `MUST` be added
+The base framework on Opentelemetry agent, build tags `MUST` be added

 ## Usage

-See the following sinppet to get the actual Newrelic Agent instance
+See the following sinppet to get the actual Opentelemetry Agent instance

 ```golang
 package main